pierre-jean/pierre-jean.github.io/source/_posts/2016-07-08-journey-to-the-tty.markdown

 The origin of the myth: the Teletype
 ------------------------------------

-When you act as Neo from Matrix by popping up a fancy green terminal to impress your friends around (what do you mean, _"nobody does that"_?), you are actually playing with the legacy of a very old device, that surely not many of you have ever seen in your life: the Teletype.
+When you go all Neo from Matrix by popping up a fancy green terminal to impress your friends around (what do you mean, _"nobody does that"_?), you are actually playing with the legacy of a very old device that few have ever seen in their lives: the Teletype.

 ### A legendary object